3

 Avg Cost*

-Across Indiana, there were 22 game and interactive media design graduates with average earnings and debt of $0 and $0 respectively.
+Across Indiana, there were 27 game & interactive media design graduates with average earnings and debt of $0 and $0 respectively.

-This year’s “Schools Highly Focused on Game and Interactive Media Design Major in Indiana” ranking analyzed 3 colleges that offered a degree in game and interactive media design.
-This a ranking of the schools where the largest percentage of students has enrolled in game and interactive media design.
+For this year’s “Schools Highly Focused on Game and Interactive Media Design Major in Indiana” ranking, we looked at 3 colleges that offer a degree in game & interactive media design.
+That schools that top this list have a program in game & interactive media design in which the largest percentage of students at the school are enrolled.

 The game and interactive media design school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we’ve developed a number of major-specific rankings, including this list of “Schools Highly Focused on Game and Interactive Media Design Major in Indiana”.